nadiao9188/github-tutorial/README.md

 * Select "Don't set a team for this workspace" in the Team section
 * Select "Blank" as the template and click "Create Workspace"

-After you have completed this, it is time to create an SSH key between Github and Cloud9
+After you have completed this, it is time to create an SSH key

-##### In your Github account . . .
+#### To create an SSH key . . .
-* Click your profile icon at the top-right corner of the screen and click settings
+* Go to your Github account and click your profile icon at the top-right corner of the screen
+* Click "Settings"
 * On the lefts sidebar, click "SSH and GPG"
 * Click new "SSH keys" then "New SSH Key"
   * Title it "cloud9"